openpnp/openpnp/Developers-Guide.md

 # Contributing

 OpenPnP uses a Fork and Pull style of development.
 If you would like to submit changes you should fork the project, make your changes and submit a pull request.
 More information about that process is available at https://help.github.com/articles/using-pull-requests.
+See also the specific instruction for OpenPnP at https://github.com/openpnp/openpnp/wiki/Your-First-Pull-Request.

 ## Licensing and Copyright